 - The person is anointed with the oil of Chrism

 - The person is usually offered the Sacrament of Reconciliation

 - The person is often offered Holy Communion

 Wherever the sick person is – home, hospital, care home, nursing home,

-If you or a family member would like receive the Sacrament then please contact Fr Lee or Deacon Des by telephone.
+If you or a family member would like receive the Sacrament then please contact Fr Liam or Deacon Des by telephone.